High-speed rail has been extensively studied in Canada.

 Update – Transports Québec: French

-Update – Transports Québec: Quebec-Ontario High Speed Rail Project, Preliminary Routing Assessment and Costing Study, Final Report, March 1995 (PDF)
+Update (older 1995 study link) – Transports Québec: Quebec-Ontario High Speed Rail Project, Preliminary Routing Assessment and Costing Study, Final Report, March 1995 (PDF)

 There is also a Library of Parliament summary